“WAIT FOR AND HASTEN THE COMING OF THE DAY OF GOD” (2 Pet 3:12)

 📖2 Pet 3:12-15a, 17-18; Ps 90:2, 3-4, 10, 14 and 16 (R.v.1); Mark 12:13-17

-Do you remember what we said yesterday concerning the blessings of God?
-We noted that God’s blessings are always available to us but in order to reap them, we must cooperate with that grace which has been made available to us by shunning worldly pleasures and corruption, and embracing divine nature (cf. 2 Pet 1:4).
+Beloved in Christ, God’s blessings are always available to us.
+But in order to reap them, we must cooperate with that grace, which has been made available to us, by shunning worldly pleasures and corruption, and embracing divine nature (cf. 2 Pet 1:4).

-For a very long time, we have been praying for God’s intervention in the situation of things in our nation.
+For a very long time, we have been praying for God’s intervention in the situation of things in our nation and the world at large.
 A lot of prophecies are being made from time to time with respect to better time in the future.
 But the question had always been, “when is this future?
 Will it ever come?
 Most of us are indeed waiting patiently for it and we pray that it may come in our lifetime.

 Have a blessed day dear.
 Peace be with you.